The Wind (1928 film)

-The Wind is a 1928 American silent romantic drama film directed by Victor Sjöström.
+The Wind is a 1928 American synchronized sound romantic drama film directed by Victor Sjöström.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The movie was adapted by Frances Marion from the 1925 novel of the same name written by Dorothy Scarborough.
-Featuring Lillian Gish, Lars Hanson and Montagu Love, it is one of the last silent films released by Metro-Goldwyn-Mayer and is considered to be among the greatest silent films.
+Featuring Lillian Gish, Lars Hanson and Montagu Love, it is one of the last films released by Metro-Goldwyn-Mayer without audible dialogue and is considered to be among the greatest "silent" films.

+The film entered the public domain in the United States in 2024.

 Plot

-An impoverished young woman named Letty Mason (Lillian Gish) travels west by train from Virginia to live at her cousin Beverly's isolated ranch in Sweetwater, Texas.
+An impoverished young woman named Letty Mason travels west by train from Virginia to live at her cousin Beverly's isolated ranch in Sweetwater, Texas.
 On the way, she is bothered by the constantly blowing wind.
-Fellow passenger and cattle buyer Wirt Roddy (Montagu Love) makes her acquaintance and tells her the wind usually drives women crazy.
+Fellow passenger and cattle buyer Wirt Roddy makes her acquaintance and tells her the wind usually drives women crazy.

-Upon arrival, she is picked up by Beverly's closest neighbors, Lige Hightower (Lars Hanson) and the older, balding Sourdough (William Orlamond), who live 15 miles from her cousin.
+Upon arrival, she is picked up by Beverly's closest neighbors, Lige Hightower and the older, balding Sourdough, who live 15 miles from her cousin.
 Wirt assures her he will drop by occasionally to see how she is doing.

 After endless miles in sand and wind, they arrive at the ranch.
-Beverly (Edward Earle) is delighted to see her, but his jealous wife Cora (Dorothy Cumming) gives her a cold reception, despite Letty saying she and Beverly (who was raised by Letty's mother) are like brother and sister.
+Beverly is delighted to see her, but his jealous wife Cora gives her a cold reception, despite Letty saying she and Beverly (who was raised by Letty's mother) are like brother and sister.
 Cora is further angered when her children seem to like Letty better.

 At a party, Sourdough tells Lige that he intends proposing to Letty.
 Lige explains he was planning to do the same.
 After Wirt drops by, a cyclone interrupts the festivities.
 Most of the guests seek shelter in the basement, where Wirt declares his love for Letty and offers to take her away from the dismal place.
 After the cyclone passes, Lige and Sourdough talk to Letty in private.
 When they flip a coin to see who will ask for her hand in marriage (Lige wins), Letty thinks it is just a joke.

 Afterward, Cora demands that Letty leave the ranch.
 Because she has neither money nor a place to go, she decides to go away with Wirt, but then Wirt reveals that he wants her for a mistress, informing her that he already has a wife.
 She goes back to Cora, who tells her to choose from her two other suitors.
 She marries Lige.

 When Lige takes her home, he kisses Letty for the first time, but her lack of enthusiasm is unmistakable.
 Worse for the drink, he becomes more forceful, and she tells him she hates him.
 He promises he will never touch her, and will try to make enough money to send her back to Virginia.
 In the meantime, Letty works around the house, but is bothered by the ever-present wind.